MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

 # H SDD - Ball Bearings v1

-Barra Ball Bearings Ltd produce top quality ball bearings for high spec engineering projects.
-Whilst the products always go through quality assurance there are very few ball bearings that fail to meet the required specification, so it is just done manually.
+## Introduction

+Horve Engineering Ltd produce bearings to exacting requirements.
+The quality assurance is carried out manually as so few ball bearnings fail to meet the standard.
+If too many of the ball bearings are too big or too small the batch is melted down and the batch is remade.

 Unfortunately, there is a blip each year when pupils from the local school undertake a week's work experience.
-The number of failures increases and it becomes too time consuming to be done manually.
-The company has asked another local company, Sea Software Ltd, to produce a solution to help speed up the process.
+The number of failures increases and it has become too time consuming to do the quality assurance manually.

+## Analysis

-Batches of 1,000 ball bearings are electronically measured, and the results of each ball bearing are stored in a csv file.
-If too many of the ball bearings are too big or too small the batch is melted down and the batch is remade.
+Batches of 1,000 ball bearings are now electronically measured, and the results of each ball bearing are stored in a csv file called [bearingsData.csv](assets/earingsData.csv "Download file").

 A batch of ball bearings fails when: